 Eligibility Criteria and Guidelines

-ACTERIA Doctoral Prizes awarded by EFIS in immunology and allergology
+ACTERIA Doctoral Thesis Prizes awarded by EFIS in immunology and allergology

-These prizes will honor the best doctoral theses defended in topics related to immunology and allergology in European universities/institutions in the last 3 years prior to the application deadline.
-Hence, candidates who earned their doctoral degree before January 1, 2015 are not eligible.*
+These prizes will honor the best doctoral theses defended in topics related to immunology and allergology in European universities/institutions in the last 3 years prior to the application deadline (December 31, 2023).
+Hence, applicants must haved earned their doctoral degree after January 1, 2021 in order to be considered eligible.

 Candidates for the ACTERIA Doctoral Prizes awarded by EFIS must submit the following:

 - Curriculum Vitae (2 pages max.) with publications, including primary research articles, reviews, book chapters, conference proceedings, oral presentations, etc. (acceptance letter(s) required for publications not yet published or in press)

 - Summary of dissertation including a summary of activity since earning the doctoral degree (3 pages max.)